timescale/docs/getting-started/data-retention.md

 # Create a data retention policy
 An intrinsic part of working with time-series data is that the relevance of data can diminish over time.
-As new data accumulates old data becomes less value and is rarely, if ever, updated.
+As new data accumulates, old data becomes less valuable and is rarely, if ever, updated.
 So, you often want to delete old raw data to save disk space.